 The sacrum convivium, or sacred banquet, is continually presented and represented throughout the Old and New Testament.
-In his book entitled Eucharist, Bishop Barron depicts multiple occurrences of this sacred banquet: from the story of Adam and Eve in the Garden of Eden, to the sacred banquet on God’s holy mountain of Zion with His people, Israel; from the miraculous feast of loaves and fishes that Jesus provides for His followers, to the final “last supper” that Jesus shares with His apostles.
+In his book Eucharist, Bishop Barron depicts multiple occurrences of this sacred banquet: the story of Adam and Eve in the Garden of Eden; the sacred banquet on God’s holy mountain of Zion with his people, Israel; the miraculous feast of loaves and fishes that Jesus provides for his followers; and the “last supper” that Jesus shares with his Apostles.

 Here at Word on Fire, we pray that your Thanksgiving meal is a reflection of all the life-giving fullness of the Eucharistic banquet, and we wish you safety on the journey to wherever you call home.